jacobbroughton/reddit-clone-client/README.md

 ### Created by Jacob Broughton

-**Note:** This is still a work in progress, but lots of core functionality is already made.
+**Note:** This is still a work in progress, but all core functionality is there.

 ---